Deadline: March 20, 2026

 Nominees must not have received the Janet Pottie Murray Award for Educational Leadership within the past five years.

-- A one- to two-page statement from the nominee, dated and signed, about his/her philosophy of educational leadership and how they have demonstrated their leadership.
+- A 1-2 page statement from the nominee detailing their philosophy of educational leadership and how they have demonstrated their leadership.

 - Any additional information which the nominator considers might be helpful to the adjudication committee.